 Which man was poor?

-In terms of spirituality, the millionaire praying beside me was far more impoverished than the homeless man on the steps because true poverty extends well beyond the wallet.
+In terms of spirituality, the millionaire praying beside me was far more impoverished, far more “poor in spirit” than the homeless man on the steps because true poverty extends well beyond the wallet.

 God loves poor people more?